 The Gallery 4 presents

-"Ancient Gods & Hidden Worlds" opens Saturday, September 6th, 2014 and runs through Saturday, September 27th, 2014 at The Gallery 4 (206 S. Highland Ave., Shadyside, 412-363-5050).
-The opening reception will take place Saturday, September 6th, 2014 from 7-11 PM and will be opened to the general public with complimentary refreshments and cocktails provided by The Gallery 4.
+"Wild Abandon" opens Saturday, November 1st, 2014 and runs through Saturday, November 29th, 2014 at The Gallery 4 (206 S. Highland Ave., Shadyside, 412-363-5050).
+The opening reception will take place Saturday, September 6th, 2014 from 7-11PM and will be opened to the general public with complimentary refreshments and cocktails provided by The Gallery 4.
 The Gallery 4 is open Tuesday through Saturday 1- 8pm.

-Hannah, on the works -
+Jason, on the works -

 The Gallery 4 is committed to redefining the nature of a conventional gallery.
 We feature works from a variety of national artists and local talent.
 We also carry a variety of limited edition toys and clothing.
 Fine art should be within the reach of everyone, and at The Gallery 4 we are making this a reality.